 It is claimed that Baptists have never been linked with Protestants and have never been identified with the Roman Catholic Church.
 Nevertheless, the Baptist approach to ecumenism is rooted in the recognition that it is insufficient for the Baptist Church to be alone, and that “ecumenism is an inescapable reality for all of us”.
 Yet, despite a clear commitment to ecumenism expressed in formal votes, there are also doctrinal problems e.g. the issues of baptism and structural unity.
 Baptists believe that unity needs to be bottom up!

-In its Ecumenical Statements, the UK Methodist Church affirms its commitment to work with ecumenical partners wherever possible.
-Its ecumenical strategy includes:
+The Ecumenical objectives of the Methodist Church have been clearly stated by the New Zealand Methodist Church, link.
+Similarly, the UK Methodist Church affirms its commitment to work with ecumenical partners wherever possible and so its ecumenical strategy includes:

 However, like the Baptists, it recognises that successful ecumenical working does not ignore the differences between Christians and between Christian denominations.

 Eastern Orthodox Christianity (which embraces the Greek Orthodox Church) draws on elements of Greek, Middle-Eastern, Russian and Slav culture.
-Some challenge Orthodox doctrine, particularly on salvation.
+Some challenge Orthodox doctrine, particularly on salvation, link.

 The Orthodox Church stands out from other mainstream churches on EM.
 Whilst it shares the aim of Christian unity, it is not prepared to compromise its doctrine.
 For instance, at the 2008 Lambeth Conference, the Archbishop of Athens suggested that the Anglican Communion might take the opportunity “to examine to what degree the Church has remained faithful or has deviated from the Pauline teaching and principles”.
 The Orthodox assert that only they have retained the fullness of the Truth, handed down by Christ to the Apostles, and handed on by them to the Church, down to the present day.
 In his book “Our Orthodox Christian Faith”, Athanasios Frangopoulos says: